jimmyhli/jimmyhli.github.io/README.md

 ## About me

-I am a fourth-year computer science student at [the University of British Columbia](https://www.ubc.ca), expecting to graduate in May 2018.
+I am a recent grad majoing in computer science student at [the University of British Columbia](https://www.ubc.ca).

 ### Programming Projects